novucs/tennis/README.md

 - Worst case search, insertion and deletion: `O(n)`

 ### Sorting
+When loading data all at once into a list, such as the tournament ranking from file, it is more efficient to use a sorting algorithm over sorting by trees.
-Season scoreboards are calculated quite differently.
-This program provides the season updates on batch (i.e. after a round ends), therefore a more appropriate algorithm for maintaining an ordered collection should be chosen.
-Some operations in our tournament solution have a worst case time complexity of `O(n)`, therefore processing the entire data set will give us an overall worst case time complexity of `O(n^2)`.
+Some operations in the previous solution have a worst case time complexity of `O(n)`, therefore processing the entire data set will give us an overall worst case time complexity of `O(n^2)`.
 As stated before, there are sorting algorithms that provide a worst case scenario of `O(n log n)`.
 Sorting is also